A: Young Atlas Jack Austin

 Wrestling wasn’t Jack’s only interest in Ireland.
 In Belfast he met Kathleen.
 We wouldn’t be so presumptuous to declare that it was love at first sight.
 But it was pretty quick!

 The couple were married six weeks after meeting!
-This was the start of a remarkable chapter in Jack’s life as seventy years and seven children later the couple received congratulations from HM The Queen as they celebrated their platinum wedding anniversary (celebrating with their family below).
+This was the start of a remarkable chapter in Jack’s life as seventy years and seven children later the couple received congratulations from HM The Queen as they celebrated their platinum wedding anniversary.

 Wrestling and married life aside there was a war to get on with, and Jack played a very active role, evacuating from the Dunkirk Beaches, providing armed artillery support in Belfast and London, landing in Sicily in 1943 and fighting his way to 100 miles south of Rome and the Battle of Monte Cassino.